The Best Evidence for Human Evolution? Shared ERVs!

 The only rational explanation, for example, for finding 200,000 shared ERVs between chimps and humans that insert randomly and are found in the same locations between species, often with the same mutations, is that the ERVs must have been inserted before the species split.

-If you recall I mentioned that the scientists also sequenced other great ape’s genomes and compared them for ERVs.
+If you recall I mentioned that scientists also sequenced other great ape’s genomes and compared them for ERVs.
 As expected, as one moved away evolutionarily from humans and chimps the number of shared ERVs decreased between the species.
 Also, because ERVs had inserted over many millions of years the ones more distantly related had fewer and fewer ERVs that were the same in terms of mutations.
 Evolutionary trees can be constructed just looking at ERVs and LTRs that confirm the fossil record for great ape evolution produced by paleontologists.
-The site immediately below details them if you’d like to see what they look like and how they were produced.
-A great site if you want to drill down on details.
-If LTRs were original and indicated common design, we would not be able to compare them between ape species and produce an evolutionary phylogenic tree based on mutations for example. https://evolutionarymodel.com/ervs.htm

 Many others have noted this incredible evidence for human evolution and macroevolution.
-Jon Perry and Stated Clearly produced a video about it.
-Barry Desborough has dedicated an entire web site to it and has a FAQ section that covers just about every question or objection.
+Graeme Finlay wrote the definitive book on DNA findings rising to the level of proof of human evolution (6).
+It's an amazing book for the lay person.
+Jon Perry and Stated Clearly produced a video about ERVs.
+Barry Desborough has dedicated an entire web site to ERVs and has a FAQ section that covers just about every question or objection.
 Actually, Perry’s entire Stated Clearly series detailing other science and evolution topics is excellent.
 Please watch his short video below on shared ERVs; it may also help to crystalize my presentation here in video form.
 So, it’s not about ERVs actually, its about shared ERVs that insert randomly and are found in the same locations between species.
 It’s not about functions, because no fully ERVs have functions; just parts do and they are co-opted functions.

 Again, Barry’s site as a great resource for all your shared ERV questions: